 How To Be Still When I Failed God or God Failed Me

 Failure is a word Christians don’t like to use.
 Somehow we feel we have to defend God and pretend life is perfect but that’s a lie.
 Life is hard and God is big enough to defend Himself.
 We fail.
-There are times it feels like He fails us.
+There are times when it feels like the Lord fails us.

-Learning how to be still in the face of failure is about being honest, living without a mask so others see the mess, and then see when God cleans the mess up.
+Learning how to be still in the face of failure is about being honest, and living without a mask so others see the mess.
+When others see all the parts, they can then see when God cleans the mess up.

 Yes, I failed God, but no that wasn’t the end of my story.
 It doesn’t have to be the end of your story either.
 This is how you can be still when failure is present.